-The Intrusion system is the solution to protect your building and its surrounding from intrusion, theft, hold-up, illegal occupation, kidnap hostage taking, vandalism sabotage and many other intrusion intentions.
+The intrusion detection system is the solution to protect your building and its surrounding from intrusion, theft, hold-up, illegal occupation, kidnap, hostage taking, vandalism, sabotage and many other intrusion intentions.
 In its widest sense, the term covers all types of criminal act.
 The solution is a comprehensive package of devices, controllers and organizational measures to enable automatic detection of unauthorized entry.
 When an intruder is detected it is important to initiate appropriate silent or clearly perceptible measures in a timely manner to prevent loss.

 Putting aside the physical differences in detection principles, there are essentially two different types of intrusion detector namely “passive” and “active” detectors.

 Passive detector systems

 These operate purely as receivers.
 Using an appropriate sensor, a passive detector can register the occurrence of or change in certain physical values and detect this as an alarm situation.
 The basic physical values that exist within the sensors perception range under normal conditions, represent the reference point for alarm detection.
 The more stable these basic values are, the less risk there is of spurious alarms.
 The useful signals are usually weak and this generally means a high standard of evaluation is required.
 Account is taken of environment-induced changes by means of filtering and in some cases by adjusting the response sensitivity.